jtcriswell/SecDev19/docs/vboxinstall.md

 well, although I didn't see binary packages for it.
 Maybe it's available from the ports tree.)

-For Windows and macOS, download VirtualBox from its official website: https://www.virtualbox.org/
+**For Windows and macOS**, download VirtualBox from its official website: https://www.virtualbox.org/

-For Linux hosts, you can usually install VirtualBox from your distribution's package manager.
+**For Linux hosts**, you can usually install VirtualBox from your distribution's package manager.

 ***NOTE:*** VirtualBox needs to use your CPU's hardware virtualization support (Intel VMX/VT-x or AMD-V/SVM) to virtualize 64-bit guests.
 This implies a few things:

-1. You need to have a 64-bit x86 CPU with hardware virtualization support.
+1. **You need to have a 64-bit x86 CPU with hardware virtualization support.**
    Most modern x86-based computers have this, but if you don't, things might not work so well for you.
 If you're running a 32-bit OS on a 64-bit-capable x86 CPU with hardware virtualization support, you can sometimes get away with running a 64-bit VM, but it doesn't always work consistently.

-2. Only one virtualization system can use your hardware's virtualization platform at a time.
+2. **Only one virtualization system can use your hardware's virtualization platform at a time.**
 It's perfectly fine to have multiple virtualization platforms installed (e.g. VirtualBox alongside Parallels, VMWare, or KVM/QEMU), but only one of them can be *running* at a time.
 Some virtualization platforms - notably Hyper-V and Xen - are "bare-metal"